Samsung/tizen-docs/docs/application/web/guides/sensors/ham.md

 ## Supported Recorders in Wearable Applications

-The following table introduces the available recorder types and lists the capabilities you can use to [determine whether a specific recorder is supported](./sensors/ham-w.md#support) on a device.
+The following table introduces the available recorder types and lists the capabilities you can use to [determine whether a specific recorder is supported](#support) on a device.

 **Table: Human activity recorders and capabilities**

 | Recorder | Capability                               | Notes                                    |
 | -------- | ---------------------------------------- | ---------------------------------------- |
 | Pressure | `http://tizen.org/feature/sensor.barometer` | Use the `startRecorder()` and `stopRecorder()` methods to record the pressure sensor data for the specific period of time.
 Use the `readRecorderData()` method to read the recorded pressure sensor data. |

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable